For frequently asked questions regarding our Credit Recovery program, visit the Credit Recovery FAQs

 Yes, please follow these guidelines:

-- Evaluation of foreign/international transcripts can take up to 30 days depending on the complexity and research required.
+- Evaluation of foreign/international transcripts can take up to 15 business days depending on the complexity and research required.

 Once the evaluation is complete, we will contact you to let you know which credits will apply towards a Keystone diploma.
 We require students to take a minimum of five Keystone courses (one in each core area plus an elective) in order to graduate from Keystone.